zhouhongyu9310/LunarLander/README.md

-# CS7642_Project2
+# MiniProject for solving Lunar Lander problem from Open AI Gym

-The project2 for cs7642 course.
-Lunar Lander Project
+This project use DDQN to train the agent and passed the game

 ## Parameter Tuning:
 **python ddnq_vect_train.py -epis XXX** : run XXX episode